-For the third year in a row the successful festival THE SWEDISH HUMAN RIGHTS FILM FESTIVAL returns to Kino with a program with current and engaging films and talks.
+For the fourth year in a row the successful festival THE SWEDISH HUMAN RIGHTS FILM FESTIVAL returns to Kino with a program with current and engaging films and talks.
 In cooperation with the Raoul Wallenberg Institute in Lund.
 Supported by Lunds kommun and Film i Skåne.

 Read more on Humanrightsfilmfestival.se

 Please note!
 All films with English language or English subtitles.